EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 ```

 Let us pick apart the above example:
 1. We import [`requests`](https://2.python-requests.org/en/master/), a Python module _not_ from its built-in standard library.
-It is a widely adopted Python module touting "HTTP for Humans ™".
+It is a widely adopted Python module touting _HTTP for Humans ™_.
-2. We perform a streaming `HTTP GET` request from the target URL `https://httpbin.org/stream/3`, which specifies the number of responses we would like is `3`.
+2. We perform streaming `HTTP GET` request from the target URL `https://httpbin.org/stream/3`, which specifies the number of responses we would like is `3`.
-3. We initiate an iterator for the number of responses from the request, and then use the built-in `next()` function to obtain each line in a temporal manner.
+3. We initiate an iterator for the number of responses from the request and then use the built-in `next()` function to obtain each line.
-4. A `while` loop is conditioned to keep going as long as the temporal variable `line` is not `None`.
+4. A `while` loop keeps going unless the temporal variable `line` is `None`.
 Within the context of the `while` loop, after printing each available `line`, it gets re-assigned with the next one and defaults to `None` if no more.

 Let us assume that the actual portion of the information we are interested in is the value corresponding to the `origin` key.
 What we can do is to :